 As a fellow equestrian, I've always been able to recognize the true beauty of every horse I've met.
 Capturing their personalities and elegance is my ultimate goal.
 Whether it's advertising and promotion of sale horses, stallions, businesses, or personal artwork and home decor you desire, I've got you covered!
 I understand the bond that you have with your horse and the countless horse you spend mucking, feeding, watering, training... everyone sees the hard work that you put in when you're in the arena, but not many people get to see the amazing connection that you have.
 Let's show the world how much your horse means to you with a customized portrait session.

-After our session, your photos will be fully edited and uploaded to a private gallery for you to download from, along with access to exclusive discounts on professional quality prints, canvases, albums and more.
+After our session, your photos will be fully edited and uploaded to an online gallery for you to download from, along with access to exclusive discounts on professional quality prints, canvases, albums and more.

 Frequently Asked Questions